raimohanska/larry-wall/README.md

 ## The example application

-To run my example on OSX, you need to install Bower, then clone this repo the cd into it and then
+To run my example on OSX, you need to install Bower, clone this repo, cd into it and then

     bower install
     ./serve